+What does authentic friendship look like?
 Anyone who says the Christian life is unadventurous hasn’t hung out much with the Apostle Paul.
 You can feel the tension rising as he goes to bat for the things Jesus has done in his life.
-You can hear him momentarily go off-roading in order to defend the message of the Gospel and pursue those whom he loves.
+You can hear him momentarily go off-roading to defend the message of the Gospel and pursue those whom he loves.
 Let’s not forget–Christianity is not meant to be a bunch of “do’s and don’t’s”–it’s meant to be relational!

 What are the characteristics of a godly leader, mentor, or friend?
 Ask yourself…

-- What word best describes the other person: arrogance or humility?
+- What word fits best to describe their character: arrogance or humility?

 - Do they tear you down, or build you up?

-- Do they talk over you, putting you in your place?
+- When they talk, do they put you in your place?
 Or do you consider them a place of refuge and comfort?

 - Do they brag about their self-accomplishments?
 Or, their weakness that was made strong in Jesus?

-- Do they want to hurry you on out the door?
+- Are they in a rush to get you out the door?
 Or are they patient with you, filled with grace?

 - Do they make every problem “your” problem?
 Or, do you find them relatable and human, willing to put themselves in your shoes?

-- Do they point you to Jesus above everything else?
+- Above everything else, do they point you to Jesus?

-Paul was a committed leader who was willing to endure incredible hardship and suffering in order to pursue the heart of the ones he loved.
+Paul was a committed leader who was willing to endure incredible hardship and suffering to pursue the heart of the ones he loved.
 He leveraged his talents, abilities, knowledge, lineage, education, and career to steer the believers back to Jesus.
 We need more people like this today!
 People who are willing to take risks for others.
-People who will humbly take a stand, regardless of the fallout.
-People who are fearless faith-walkers to defend the truth.
+Humbly take a stand, regardless of the fallout.
+Fearless faith-walkers to defend the truth.